 When it comes to simplifying life, Marcia Ramsland wrote the book.
-Actually, three of them: Simplify Your Life (Thomas Nelson, 2003), Simplify Your Time (2006) and Simplify Your Space (2007).
+Actually, three of them: Simplify Your Life, Simplify Your Time and Simplify Your Space.
 But when it came to the holiday season, even the woman known to her clients as “The Organizing Pro” felt overwhelmed.

-A few years back — after more than 20 years of helping people to cut out stressful clutter and home in on what really matters in life — Ramsland realized that she was looking forward to Christmas the way many of us do: with dread.
+A few years back — after more than 20 years of helping people to cut out stressful clutter and home in on what really matters in life — Ramsland realized that she was looking forward to the holidays the way many of us do: with dread.

 “I was sitting down with a girlfriend,” Ramsland remembers, “and she said, ‘Don’t you just love the holidays?’
 In that moment, Ramsland realized that she didn’t.
 “I said, ‘Well, I’ve got 22 gifts to buy, I don’t like to shop, and I still have to wrap them and get them to the post office.’”

 The conversation proved to be a watershed for Ramsland, who recognized just how much she longed for a return of the joy the holidays had once brought her.
-She promptly whacked her gift list down to her closest family members — and she started work on a new book called, you guessed it, Simplify Your Holidays (Thomas Nelson, 2008).
+She promptly whacked her gift list down to her closest family members — and she started work on a new book called, you guessed it, Simplify Your Holidays.

 Most of us have experienced some version of Ramsland’s holiday distress.
 Maybe it occurs during the long drive with overwrought children to Grandma’s house.
 Or during the idle chitchat at the season’s sixth party.
 Or while taking stock of credit-card over-limit fees in January.
 Eventually, the stress of overeating, overspending, oversocializing or just plain overdoing our way through the holidays creates a sense of regret — and perhaps a silent rejoinder of “Bah, humbug!”

 But, like Scrooge himself, most of us are not so much misanthropic as wistful.
 We don’t want the holiday season to disappear; we want it infused with genuine joy and meaning.
-Jo Robinson, coauthor of Unplug the Christmas Machine: A Complete Guide to Putting Love and Joy Back Into the Season (William Morrow and Company, 1991), has led hundreds of workshops in which she asks participants to take a few minutes to close their eyes and picture the perfect Christmas.
+Jo Robinson, coauthor of Unplug the Christmas Machine: A Complete Guide to Putting Love and Joy Back Into the Season, has led hundreds of workshops in which she asks participants to take a few minutes to close their eyes and picture the perfect holiday.
 Inevitably, they describe much the same simple scene.

 “It’s so similar that it’s striking,” she says.
 “We call it ‘the universal Christmas dream.’
 People want to be connected with the natural world, like a cabin in the woods.
 It’s quiet, no phones, no TV.
 It’s a peaceful natural celebration.
 There’s no work involved, and everyone’s participating.”